Prashant-SL/track-xpense/README.md

 # Track Xpense

 It is a expense tracking app for day-to-day usage.
 User particular data is shown.
 It is built using Vite(React) for the frontend and ExpressJS handles backend while talking with MongoDB.
-It is a mobile only-view web app.
+It is a <b>mobile only-view</b> web app.
 I designed the app as per my knowledge.

 ## Live link